Btibert3/pypeds/README.md

 ## Additional datasets

 This package will also periodically add datasets that one might use when studying and analyzing data in higher education and enrollment management.

+Most notably, once importing the `datasets` module, `pypeds` attempts to provide simple access to core education-related datasets.
+For example:

+- `wiche`  for data, and projections, of high school graduates in the US by state.
+- `scorecard_x` datasets related to the National Scorecard.
+There are currenly 4 supported.
+Review the documentation for details.
+- In addition to above, there are other datasets to help with mapping code and geographies for easier reporting and visualization.

+For example, let's play around with the WICHE projections below.

 ### WICHE High School Projections